Sneha-sharma26/My-Portfolio/README.md

 # My-Portfolio
-This repository contains the code for my personal portfolio site.
+This repository contains the code for my personal portfolio website.